Updated on July 9th, 2021 // by Katie Griffin

-You’ve reached week 13 pregnancy, and are celebrating the end of the first trimester!
+You’ve reached week 13 of your pregnancy, and are celebrating the end of the first trimester!
 Let’s see what incredible things are happening with your baby and you as you wrap up the first leg of your pregnancy!

 Week 13 Pregnancy: Milestones for Baby